 Christ and Christmas

 One of the merits of Christmas is how it annually brings a reminder of Jesus Christ’s birth.
-Indeed, its about the only time people who never darken the door of a church all through the year attend one.
+Indeed, it’s about the only time people who never darken the door of a church all through the year attend one.
 So if there is a time people should learn more about Jesus – who He is and what He came to do – it’s during Christmas.
 We mustn’t minimise the significance of Christ’s birth.
-His ancestral lineage, the place and timing of His birth were fulfillment of specific Bible prophecies about the Messiah.
+His ancestral lineage, the place and timing of His birth were fulfillment of specific Bible prophecies.

 The coming of the Messiah was primarily to die for man’s sins (Jn.
 1:29, 33-34).
 Many Jews (including the disciples) didn’t believe the Messiah would first come to die, they were expecting Him to deliver them from the oppression of the Romans, reign as king and establish His kingdom.
 They failed to understand that the Messiah would come twice: first to die for man’s sins and second to reign as King.